Tips for Safer Online Banking

-By and large, the internet has made the transfer of information much faster, and our lives much easier.
-Banking and transactions are no exception—over half of U.S. adults use online banking for their daily banking tasks.
-However, while online banking is much faster nowadays, it can be less secure than face-to-face banking if you don’t take the proper precautions.
+By and large, the internet has made the transfer of information much faster and our lives much easier.
+Banking and transactions are no exception—over half of U.S. adults use online banking for daily tasks.
+However, while online banking is much faster and safer nowadays, it can be less secure than face-to-face banking if you don’t take the proper precautions.

 Use a strong password (and disable automatic login)